microsoft/Microsoft-365-Defender-Hunting-Queries/README.md

 To get started, simply paste a sample query into the query builder and run the query.
 If you get syntax errors, try removing empty lines introduced when pasting.
 If a query returns no results, try expanding the time range.

-We are continually building up documentation about Advanced hunting and its data schema.
+We are continually building up documentation about advanced hunting and its data schema.
 You can access the full list of tables and columns in the portal or reference the following resources:

 - [Advanced hunting overview](https://docs.microsoft.com/microsoft-365/security/mtp/advanced-hunting-overview)
 - [Language overview](https://docs.microsoft.com/microsoft-365/security/mtp/advanced-hunting-query-language)